inBeat/inbeat-website/content/top-influencers/instagram/photographers/colombia/medellin/_index.md

 ---
-title: Top 10 Photographers Instagram Influencers In Medellín In 2023
+title: Top 10 Photographers Instagram Influencers In Medellín In 2024
 description: >-
-  Find top photographers Instagram influencers in Medellín in 2023.
-Most popular hashtags: #medellin #colombia #photography #photooftheday.
+  Find top photographers Instagram influencers in Medellín in 2024.
+Most popular hashtags: #medellin #photography #colombia #photooftheday.
 platform: Instagram
-hits: 18
+hits: 16
-text_top: Discover the best Instagram profiles on inBeat.
+text_top: Discover the most popular Instagram influencers on inBeat.
-text_bottom: Our database holds 18 Instagram influencers like this in Medellín, Colombia for you to work with.
+text_bottom: Our search engine aggregates 16 Instagram influencers like this in Medellín, Colombia for you to connect with.
 profiles:
   - username: "ramvidzapata"
     fullname: >-